 - inventory management (spare parts for maintenance);

-- quality, human resources and financial management in terms of maintenance, repairs and logistics.
+- quality, human resources, and financial management in terms of maintenance, repairs, and logistics.

 As of mid-2010, EAM modules were part of almost all large universal management software packages.
 Specialized EAM systems also exist and develop, including those focused only on specific industries.

 The profitability of the enterprise largely depends on the efficiency of the use of production assets.
 With the help of EAM systems, company management can make decisions about decommissioning unprofitable assets and replacing them with modern ones or about the need to modernize existing ones.
-The system keeps records and analyzes the costs of maintenance, helps to determine the total cost of ownership of assets, to form a regulatory framework and knowledge base for maintenance and repair of equipment.
+The system keeps records and analyzes the costs of maintenance, helps to determine the total cost of ownership of assets, to forms a regulatory framework and knowledge base for maintenance and repair of equipment.
 EAM allows planning maintenance and repair in any way in accordance with the chosen strategy for servicing the production asset (run-to-failure, preventive maintenance, and on-condition maintenance).